Topazoo/dead_simple_framework/README.md

 ## Overview:

-A dead simple framework for web applications:
+A RESTful Flask framework with MongoDB, Redis and Celery integrations:

 Backend: